Residential and Commercial Permitted Development in Purbeck

 - easier conversion of premises for school uses

 More information can be found in our Permitted Development - a plain English guide (pdf, 134kb) (opens in a new window) .
 Please use the application forms below to notify the council of any proposals under the new changes.
-There is a fee of £80 for the notification of a change of use of offices to residential, agricultural buildings and school uses.
+There is a fee of £80 for all these notifications of a change of use.
 There is no fee for notification of proposed larger home extensions.
+Please Note.
+These permitted development rights are not available in the Area of Outstanding Natural Beauty and Conservation Areas

 Permitted Development Not Affected by the 2013 Changes